 App monetization is a make-it-or-break-it topic for content publishers that use mobile to drive consumption.
 Content owners in age-old industries like real estate and newspapers are looking to mobile applications for revenue opportunities.
 Some do it right and some, well, stumble.

 The key with subscriptions is that the customer really has to have a deep level of trust that both content and experience warrant the risk of signing up for a monthly bill.
-In the past, the experience was limited to just paper, then came web sites, and now with mobile being used as primary interface for content consumption people really want to feel a personalized experience with the apps they use.
-It’s almost like people expect apps to mold to the often busy and content-hungry lifestyle we’re grown accustomed to in the age of smartphones and tablets.
+In the past, the experience was limited to just paper, then came websites, and now with mobile being used as the primary interface for content consumption people really want to feel a personalized experience with the apps they use.
+It’s almost like people expect apps to mold to the often busy and content-hungry lifestyle we’ve grown accustomed to in the age of smartphones and tablets.